Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Introduction

 \section{Introduction}

 Significant advancements have been made in various natural language processing tasks by Large Language Models (LLMs)~\cite{brown2020_gpt3, scao2022bloom, ouyang2022training, muennighoff2022crosslingual, openai2023gpt4,zhao2023survey}, especially in text generation tasks~\cite{qin2023chatgpt}.
-The ability to output structured data, one of the key aspects of generative capability, has also attracted great interest in previous studies~\cite{wu2021text,zhao2023robut,zhao2023large}.
+The ability to output structured data, one of the key aspects of generative capability, has also attracted great interest in previous studies~\cite{wu2021text,zhao2023robut,zhao2023large,zha2023tablegpt}.

-However, LLMs still underperform in generating complex structured outputs--a critical ability for various applications ranging from coding assistance to automated report writing.
-Furthermore, most evaluation of LLMs has been on natural text or code generation, and relatively less research has been conducted to evaluate LLMs on their ability to generate structured output.
-This leaves it unclear \textit{whether LLMs can generate complex structured data effectively}.
-We aim to address these unanswered questions and deliver an in-depth examination in our research.
+Despite their advanced capabilities, LLMs have problems with generating complex structured tables, an indispensable skill for practical applications like coding copilot and automated report generation.
+This proficiency entails the organization of information from multifarious sources into coherent structures.
+Generating structured tables as outputs not only helps human understanding but also facilitates the automated data processing pipeline in autonomous language agents.
+Furthermore, generating structured tables can also serve as a critical preprocessing procedure for downstream tasks such as decision-making and knowledge extraction.
+However, the current landscape of LLM evaluation often neglects this aspect of table generation, which casts uncertainty on their full potential and utility in such scenarios.
+Our research seeks to thoroughly investigate these gaps.

-\textit{First, there is a lack of systematic analysis} of the ability of LLMs to output complex structured data.
-Previous efforts on evaluating LLMs \cite{qin2023chatgpt,ma2023large} on structured data primarily centered around simple Information Extraction (IE) tasks: recogniting named entities, extracting relations, and detecting events.
-Here the goal of IE tasks is to gathered the extracted data in a highly structured form ~\cite{zhong2020frustratingly}.
+\textit{First, there is a lack of systematic analysis and comprehensive benchmarks} of the ability of LLMs to output complex structured tabular data.
+Previous efforts on evaluating LLMs \cite{qin2023chatgpt,ma2023large} on structured data primarily centered around simple Information Extraction (IE) tasks: recognizing named entities, extracting relations, and detecting events.
+Here the goal of IE tasks is to gather the extracted data in a highly structured form ~\cite{zhong2020frustratingly}.
 Much earlier work was considerably more task-centric as opposed to LLM-centric.
 The focus was predominantly on generating structured data from text (text-to-data) tasks with pre-trained models~\cite{he2023revisiting,rossiello2022knowgl,whitehouse2023webie,pietruszka2022stable} like BART~\cite{lewis2019bart} and T5~\cite{raffel2020exploring}.